 ( 2740 W Mason St, Green Bay, WI 54307 - Parking lot #6)

 Students are encouraged to participant and register for more than one of the competitions and challenges.
 Judging times will be coordinated if you are participating in more than one event.
-The various tinkering spaces will be open to all participants to check out throughout the day as they wait for their judging and competition times.
+The tinkering space will be open to all participants to check out throughout the day as they wait for their judging and competition times.
 We hope parents/guardians find these fun and educational too.

-Registration for each event is now open
+Registration for each event is STILL OPEN

 Encourage your student (grades 1-8) to show off their scientific method skills by completing a science fair project.